waynodiablo/Oystercard/boris_bikes/boris_bikes.md

 ## Stage 1: Creating a Feature Test

-Now we have a domain model and a project setup, let's continue with our first feature test, based on a single user story.
+Now we have a domain model and a project setup, let's introduce BDD and continue with our first feature test, based on a single user story.

 [Stage 1](boris_bikes_stage_1.md)